 Bullying of any kind is unacceptable and will not be tolerated at our school.
-At our school the safety, welfare and well-being of all pupils and staff is a key priority.
+The safety, welfare and well-being of all pupils and staff is a key priority.

 We take all incidences of bulling seriously and it is our duty as a whole school community to take measures to prevent and tackle any bullying, harassments or discrimination.

 We actively promote values of respect and equality and work to ensure that difference and diversity is celebrated across the whole school community.
-We want to enable our pupils to become responsible citizens and to prepare them for life in the 21st Century Britain.
-These values reflect those that will be expected of our pupils by society, when they enter secondary school and beyond in the world of work or further study.
+We want to enable our pupils to become responsible citizens and to prepare them for life in 21st Century Britain.